Thrush nightingale: Behaviour

+Food and feeding

 The thrush nightingale feeds chiefly on the ground taking earthworms, spiders and the adults, larvae and pupae of insects such as beetles, small moths, ants and flies.
 In the autumn, the berries of currants (Ribes spp.) and elders (Sambucus spp.) are also eaten.
 Before crossing the Sahara on its migration, thrush nightingales build up their fat reserves.
 It has been found experimentally that magnetic cues may stimulate the birds to do this.
 A simulation of the magnetic field found in northern Egypt encouraged birds preparing to migrate from Sweden to further build up their body fat.

+Breeding

 The thrush nightingale breeds in damp forests, nesting on the ground, often in the middle of a bed of stinging nettles (Urtica dioica).
 The nest rests on a platform of dead leaves and is composed of dead grass stalks, bents (Agrostis spp.), sedges and stems, lined with finer material.
 It is built by the female which lays four or five (occasionally six) eggs.
 These are a milky-blue colour, usually plain but sometimes with a slight speckling of rusty-brown and measure an average of 21.7 × 16.2 mm.
 The hen incubates the eggs which hatch in about thirteen days.
 The young are fed by both parents and fledge when about eleven days old, but are not fully independent for another twelve days or so.